You need to securely verify your identity for many online services today. This often involves using your Aadhaar number to confirm it is really you.

 The process of opening bank accounts has been revolutionised by Aadhaar-based eKYC (Electronic Know Your Customer), which heavily relies on OTP verification.
 This allows for instant and paperless account opening, making financial services more accessible.
 According to UIDAI eKYC, this method provides a secure and efficient way to verify customer identities.

 When you opt for eKYC to open a bank account, you provide your Aadhaar number, and an OTP is sent to your registered mobile.
 Entering this OTP authorises the bank to access your demographic details from UIDAI for verification purposes.
-This speeds up the onboarding process significantly.
+This speeds up the onboarding process significantly, as many individuals have experienced when opening new savings accounts.

 Keeping Your Aadhaar OTP Secure